 Horizon will assess what is in the best interests of its investors and, in doing so, may take into account a variety of factors, including:

-- Whether the proposal fairly compensates management for past and future performance.
+- Whether the proposal fairly compensates management for past and future performance; and

-- Whether the proposal is likely to increase sustainable growth and long term value
+- Whether the proposal is likely to increase sustainable growth and long-term shareholder value.

 If conflict of interest arise in connection with the voting of proxies, Horizon will analyze, document and report on such potential material conflict of interest.